 6 Easy Science Experiments

-With summer quickly approaching, parents may want to find engaging and educational activities that will continue to stimulate their children’s minds without a formal school curriculum.
+With summer here, parents may want to find engaging and educational activities that will continue to stimulate their children’s minds without a formal school curriculum.
 While summer breaks are great opportunities for families to spend time vacationing and participating in other leisure activities, it’s important to find the right balance between learning and play to ensure that any educational progress made during the previous academic year is not lost.
 We gathered six easy and fun science-related experiments that will help engage your kids in science and create quality family time in a low-stress environment.

 1. Skittle Melting Magic